widihastomo/okr/replit.md

 Changelog:
 - July 02, 2025.
 Implemented conditional form fields for different Key Result types:
   * Updated OKR form modal and edit Key Result modal with dynamic field display based on type selection
-  * increase_to/decrease_to types: show nilai awal (base value), target, and nilai saat ini (current value) fields
+  * increase_to/decrease_to types: show nilai awal (base value), target, nilai saat ini (current value), and unit fields
-  * should_stay_above/should_stay_below types: only show target field for threshold-based tracking
+  * should_stay_above/should_stay_below types: only show target and unit fields for threshold-based tracking
-  * achieve_or_not type: no value fields displayed for binary achievement tracking
+  * achieve_or_not type: no value fields and no unit field displayed for binary achievement tracking
   * Enhanced user experience with contextually appropriate field combinations for each Key Result type
   * Form uses watch() to monitor type selection and dynamically renders appropriate input fields
+  * Removed unit field for binary achievement types since they don't require measurement units
 - July 02, 2025.
 Completed comprehensive removal of due date functionality from Key Results system:
   * Removed all due date references from Key Result forms and components throughout the system
   * Updated OKR form modal to exclude due date field from Key Result creation and editing